KVSun/ad-insertion/README.md

 - [Email](mailto:editor@kvsun.com)

 ## PHP developer notes
 > This project uses PHP's native [autoloader](https://secure.php.net/manual/en/function.spl-autoload.php), which is configured via `.travis.yml` and `.htaccess` environment variables.
 Apache will automatically include the autoloader script using `php_value auto_prepend_file`, but since this uses relative paths, it will only work correctly in the project's root directory.
-To use in other directories, place a `.htacces` and set the relative path accordingly.
+To use in other directories, place a `.htaccess` and set the relative path accordingly.

 ## JavaScript developer notes
-> Due to Content-Security-Policy, use of `eval` and inline scripts are **prohibited** Further, this project uses ECMAScript 2015  [modules](http://exploringjs.com/es6/ch_modules.html), so be sure to familiarize yourself with the syntax.
+> Due to Content-Security-Policy, use of `eval` and inline scripts are **prohibited**.
+Further, this project uses ECMAScript 2015  [modules](http://exploringjs.com/es6/ch_modules.html), so be sure to familiarize yourself with the syntax.

 ![JavaScript sample](https://i.imgur.com/Ac0fKZu.png)

 ## CSS developer notes
 > Like in the above, one of the goals of this project is to keep things working natively, which means standardized CSS and JavaScript.
-Although the features may me new, `import` and `export` in JavaScript, and `@import` and `--var-name: value` are official standards.
+Although the features may be new, `import` and `export` in JavaScript, and `@import` and `--var-name: value` are official standards.
 In the case of CSS, browser support does exist, and so this project will use `@import` and CSS variables in favor of SASS or LESS.

 ![CSS sample](https://i.imgur.com/j4sC5qv.png)